felipe-santos-ss/felipe-santos-ss/README.md

 ## Hi there 👋

-I'm Felipe, a Computer Science student and software developer with a focus on Backend, Enthusiastic about artificial intelligence.
+I'm Felipe, a Computer Science student and software developer with a focus on Backend.
+I'm an enthusiast of artificial intelligence and automation.
 Here, I document my evolution process.

 ###